Thibault1/frontend-guild-corporate-website/content/posts/react-developer-job-ghent.md

 **About the company:**

-The company is a world-renowned company in the field of drone technology.
-As a React developer, your skills will be needed to develop applications for managing drone operations.
-You will be part of a young dynamic team of developers and be at the frontier of drone technology.
+The company is a game-changer in the field of payment services & webshops, a sector that is constantly evolving.
+This company their services are expanding exponentially, are used across different economic sectors & are becoming indispensable for both consumers and businesses.
+As a React developer, your skills will be needed to develop applications for payment services and webshops.
+You will be part of a young dynamic team of developers and be at the frontier of the online payment revolution.

 **Knowledge & skills needed:**